-- To develop mutual trust and understanding amidst the company’s management and workmen.
+- To develop mutual trust and understanding among the company’s management and workmen.

 - To ensure a considerable level of job satisfaction.

-- To give the opportunity to the workers to freely express their views towards the company’s goals and laws.
+- To allow the workers to freely express their views towards the company’s goals and laws.

 - To attain a significant increase in production.

-- To provide welfare facility to the workmen.
+- To provide welfare facilities to the workmen.